gajjarHari/gajjarHari.github.io/README.md

 ### Authors and Acknowledgements:
-This project is made possible by Github and Etter's book "Modern Technical writing: An Introduction to Software Documantation".
-Thanks to Github for providing the tools necessory to create this project.
+This project is made possible by Github and Etter's book "Modern Technical writing: An Introduction to Software Documentation".
+Thanks to Github for providing the tools necessary to create this project.
 Thanks to Etter for writing his book that helped me understand the importance of each of the steps shown above.

 ### FAQs:
 #### Why should I use Github in creating the website when there are other means?

 There are many other ways to create a static website but not all of them are as easy as Github.
-Also unlike the others, Github is a version control system which allows you to keep track of the files.
+Also, unlike the others, Github is a version control system which allows you to keep track of the files.
 So, if there is a mistake in your file that Github uses to create the website, you can go back to the old version easily.

 #### Why is my website not showing up?